Overview of Iowa Taxes

 There are a number of ways that you can tweak your Iowa paycheck.
 First of all, it’s a good idea to review your W-4 form each year.
 Since your W-4 form is the information that your employer uses to determine how much to withhold, you want to make sure the information is correct.

-On the other end of the spectrum, if you got a large tax refund, you may be overpaying your taxes throughout the year.
+If you got a large tax refund, you may be overpaying on your taxes throughout the year.
 Some people might like getting a big refund once a year as it forces them to save that money, but it’s also nice to have that money in your bank account throughout the year.
-One option that may work for you is filling out a new W-4 and claiming more allowances.

 Your paycheck size will change if you take advantage of any company benefits.
 For example, if you get medical insurance for you and your spouse through your employer, those premiums will be paid out from your salary.